Ultracold Bose gases in disorder potentials with spatiotemporal dynamics

-where the constant $\gamma$ corrects for the dimensionality and the trapping potential~\cite{supps}.
-The model matches the measured heating rates for sufficiently large inverse correlation times (\Cref{fig:figure2}~(b)) but fails to capture the nonlinear behavior in the limit~${1/\tauc \to 0}$.
+where the constant $\gamma$ corrects for the dimensionality and the trapping potential in each data set independently~\cite{supps}.
+The model matches the measured heating rates for sufficiently large inverse correlation times (\Cref{fig:figure2}~(b)).
 Theoretical works on the transport of classical particles in dynamic disorder predict a universal time dependence of the average kinetic energy of a particle ${\ekin\propto t^{2/5}}$~\cite{golubovicClassical1991,rosenbluthComment1992,krivolapovUniversality2012}.
-The fact that we observe constant heating rates, i.e., ${\ekin\propto t}$, is most likely due to the short observation times, which do not allow us to discriminate between linear and sub-linear behavior.
+The fact that we observe constant heating rates, i.e., ${\ekin\propto t}$, is most likely due to the short observation times, which do not allow to discriminate between linear and sub-linear behavior.
 Power-law behavior is indeed reproduced in the numerical simulation for sufficiently long observation times.